 This Congressional Research Service paper (PDF) outlines Colombia's peace negotiations.

 Colombian President Juan Manuel Santos outlines his peace plan in this September 2014 address.

 This Washington Post article explains how the Colombian government weakened the FARC.

-Bogotá-based reporter John Otis assesses the FARC’s current role in illegal drug production, taxing, and trafficking in this Wilson Center report (PDF).
+Bogotá-based journalist John Otis assesses the FARC’s current role in illegal drug production, taxation, and trafficking in this Wilson Center report (PDF).